dojot/iotagent-http/example/README.md

   cd tools/certreq
 ```

-Run the script.
-Use the device id created earlier.
+Run the script with the device id obtained in the previous steps:

 ```sh
   ./bin/certreq.sh \